Intervention

 • Family systems therapy: This therapy focuses on unconscious communication patterns between family members so that healthier communication can begin to take precedence in the family system.

-• Strategic family therapy: This therapy focuses on providing family members with a brief and direct strategy for healthy communication, so that family members interact more productively.
+, so that family members interact more productively.
 This is especially beneficial if a family member has a known disorder or condition (especially a behavioral disorder).

-• Bowenian therapy: Bowenian therapy, named after psychiatrist Murray Bowen, is particularly helpful for family members that desire therapy but do not want to include other family members in the counseling sessions.
+• Bowenian therapy: Bowenian therapy, named after psychiatrist Murray Bowen, is particularly helpful for family members who desire therapy but do not want to include other family members in the counseling sessions.
 This can help each family member voice their emotional concerns and worries without “stirring” something up with another family member.

-It is important to note that you do not need to know what type of therapy would work best for you, as the trained clinician will assess and decide for you.
-Furthermore, the therapist/counselor may opt to include a different healing modality than the one listed above.
-Do what feels most comfortable to you and your family.
 Additionally, you do not need to go with the first addiction specialist that you find.
 Take the time to find someone who will work best with your needs and goals to get the healing you need and deserve.

 How to Find a Family Counselor for Addiction Treatment

 Finding the right individual or family counselor to help your family work through substance abuse-related issues may be intimidating.
 However, fortunately, there are treatment centers that employ professional therapists so that the family does not need to look further for help.
-At Infinite Recovery, our master-level clinicians provide a safe place for families to heal from addiction-related trauma.

-Specifically trained in substance abuse matters, families can receive on-site therapy at our drug and alcohol rehab center or through phone calls, if that is most convenient for the family, at no additional cost.
 We see the importance of healing as a family group, as it provides a better chance of sobriety for the addict/alcoholic and freedom for the family from the bondage of fear due to uncertainty about what the user will do next.
-If you or a family member are seeking alcohol or drug treatment, reach out today and speak with an enrollment advisor.
-You are worth the time and investment.

 Sources: